dbogatic/poa_blockchain/README.md

 * ![mining_node1](images/Screen_Shot6.png)

-    * Starting the transaction Node2:
+    * Starting the transaction node2:

     * `./geth --datadir node2 --unlock "0xF361A02cD0D2da4CE0076Ae96becf8497347c836" --mine --port 30304 --bootnodes "enode://8bc17ba265a66c4f0e789d2c7a0b59dd7bcae19e350fce3fa30c1eb6732c96f19c3a17cdc1e3392ceb5d8ec88f80fec5200aad40df1bdf0bc9fff277dc949944@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock`

-    *  We can find Node1 enode value in the mining terminal when we activate it.
-Also, we can see that Node 1 is using 30304 port while we assign port 30304 to Node2.
+    *  We can find node1 [enode](https://eth.wiki/en/fundamentals/enode-url-format) value in the mining terminal when we activate it.
+Also, we can see that node 1 is using 30304 port while we assign port 30304 to node2.

 * ![enode](images/Screen_Shot16.png)

-    * Next, we input our Node2 password to unlock the account.
+    * Next, we input our node2 password to unlock the account.

 * ![unlock_transaction](images/Screen_Shot14.png)

 * ![transaction_node](images/Screen_Shot12.png)

-    * Now we have our blockchain comprised of Node1 and Node2 up and running.
+    * Now we have our blockchain comprised of node1 and node2 up and running.

 * ![blockchain](images/Screen_Shot15.png)

-* The next step is to setup a custom network "dragancoin" and connect to it from MyCrypto account so we can initiate the transaction from Node1 to Node2.
+* The next step is to setup a custom network "dragancoin" and connect to it from MyCrypto account so we can initiate the transaction from node1 to node2.

 * ![custom_node](images/Screen_Shot13.png)

-* Now we can send a transaction from the Node1 to Node 2.
+* Now we can send a transaction from the node1 to node 2.
     * First, we need to access the account by accessing our private key in the keystore folder and input the password for Node1 account.

 * ![private_key](images/Screen_Shot19.png)

-    * The private key is located in the keystore folder in Node1 and Node2.
+    * The private key is located in the keystore folder in node1 and node2.

 * ![keystore](images/Screen_Shot9.png)